Alano Edzerza: Career

 Following his award at the age of thirteen, Edzerza began exhibiting work under the supervision of Campbell, a family member and fellow artist.
-He wanted to expand his knowledge of jewelry making, so Edzerza traveled to Arizona in 2002 in order to learn from Rick Charlie.
-He also began creating glass designs, which was met with enough success that he started promoting his own fashion clothing.
+He wanted to expand his knowledge of jewelry making, so Edzerza traveled to Arizona in 2002 to learn from Rick Charlie.
+He also began creating glass designs, which were met with enough success that he started promoting his fashion clothing.
 Eight years later in 2010, during the Olympic Games, Edzerza launched a sportswear outfit for the Dutch Olympic team.
 He also noticed that his work was being collected by both artists and non-artists, so he launched his own company and retail website for consumers to buy items at retail price.

 When creating his artwork Edzerza uses his family and heritage as an inspiration, basing them on the region his family came from and on symbols used by his ancestors.
 He also chose to develop his presentation style by utilizing objects used in a person's daily life, such as jewelry or clothing.
 He has stated that his goal is to expand his art by designing fashion featuring tribal symbols.
 Edzerza has also espoused that he wants to show "other artists native and non native alike that we all can create successful business from our talents."
 In addition, during Edzerza's art career, others well known experience artists has point on how Shawn Hun and Edzerza's art work is one of kind due to their unique style of painting.
 Alano and Phil Gray were both studying Tsimshian form-line in where they started their career in making all their work based on this tribe.